IpoSoon/Collection-Analysis/README.md

 5, Short-term is the easiest loan to claim (the highest recovery rate).

-6, In contrast, Long-term has the lowest return rate
+6, In contrast, Long-term has the lowest return rate.

-7, Deadloan has the highest loan ratio: unsecured Loan, Secured Loan, Credit Card
+7, Deadloan has the highest loan ratio: unsecured Loan, Secured Loan, Credit Card.

 ## V. Recommendations